geoadmin/mf-geoadmin3/chsdi/static/doc/source/api/faq/index.rst

  * **Coordinate system**: EPSG:21781

-For practical information on how to use the tiles, see our description of the :ref:`wmts_description` service.
+For practical information on how to use the tiles, see our description of the `WMTS <../../services/sdiservices.html#wmts>`_ service.

 Where is the source code ?
 --------------------------